faizanMayo786/faizanMayo786/draft.md

 It’s time to pause and look deeper.
 This isn’t a training issue.
 It’s a business leak.

-Let’s Talk
-I work with manufacturers worldwide — from plant floors to boardrooms —
-to help HR, supervisors, and leadership teams uncover and close these hidden gaps.

 ✅ comment "Gap" to go deeper in the WHY
 ✅ connect with me